Foreign employees and guests

 Information about Housing- at UiT and in the private market

-You should be aware of that rental prices are high.
+You should be aware of that rental prices are relatively high.
 Please click the link below to estimate Costs of living in Troms

 The following links for Rental/buying/announcements for housing may be in Norwegian.
-If you don’t know Norwegian, you could either try using translation tools or ask for help at the unit you will to work at.
+If you don’t know Norwegian, you could either try using translation tools or ask for help at the unit you will work at.

 www.sabbaticalhomes.com In English